 The author of more than three thousand folk songs, Woody Guthrie (1912–1967) is one of the most influential songwriters and recording artists in American history.
 He is an icon of the Depression era and wrote the world’s most famous protest song, “This Land Is Your Land.”
 But he was not only a songwriter, and his subject matter extended well beyond labor politics.
 The full corpus of his creativity—including lyrics, poetry, artwork, and largely unpublished prose writings—encompassed topics such as the environment, love, sex, spirituality, family, and racial justice.
 Guthrie created a personal philosophy that has impacted generations of Americans and inspired musician-activists from Pete Seeger and Bruce Springsteen to Ani DiFranco and Chuck D. As Bob Dylan noted of Guthrie, “You could listen to his songs and actually learn how to live.”

-This exhibition is presented by the Woody Guthrie Center® in collaboration with the Morgan Library & Museum.
+This exhibition is presented by the Woody Guthrie Center and Woody Guthrie Publications, in collaboration with the Morgan Library & Museum.

-Woody Guthrie: People are the Song is made possible by the Margaret T. Morris Fund for Americana.
-Additional support is provided by Jon and Barbara Landau.
+Woody Guthrie: People Are the Song is made possible by the Sherman Fairchild Fund for Exhibitions, the Charles E. Pierce, Jr. Fund for Exhibitions, Richard and Ronay Menschel, and the Margaret T. Morris Fund for Americana.
+Additional support is provided by Liz and Rod Berens, and Jon and Barbara Landau.